cover of transforming customer loyalty programs ebook interior spread of transforming customer loyalty programs ebook

 • What steps should you take next?

-New data reveals customer loyalty program insights
+New data reveals how to boost customer loyalty and retention

 To better understand how consumers experience loyalty programs, our study addressed the perceptions and experiences of program promoters and detractors from 50 top brands in these industries: